has moved to the Gryphel Project front page

 Some more software is now hosted by the Gryphel Project instead of only linked to: Address Notebook and eDoc.

-Thanks to Donovan Preston for sponsoring almost 2 months of web hosting for the Gryphel project.
+Thanks to Donovan Preston for sponsoring over 2 months of web hosting for the Gryphel project.

 November 13, 2016